-While in the WWE, Batista and Booker T never really talked, but they came head-to-head over a Wrestlers’ Court situation revolving around 3x Women’s Champion, Melina.
+While in the WWE, Batista and Booker T never really talked.
+However, they came head-to-head over a Wrestlers’ Court situation revolving around 3x Women’s Champion, Melina.

 Wrestlers’ Court to Blame for Backstage Brawl Between Batista and Booker T?

-When you’re on the road, and around the same people for long periods, the chances are you are going to have confrontations creep up from time to time!
+When you’re on the road and around the same people for long periods, the chances are you will have confrontations creep up from time to time!
 The year was 2006, it was SummerSlam season, and a group of superstars were heading down to a beautiful mansion in California to shoot promos for the upcoming pay-per-view.

-In the wrestling business, there are unwritten rules and regulations that every person who finds themselves backstage needs to get in line with.
+There are unwritten rules and regulations in the wrestling business that every person who finds themselves backstage needs to get in line with.
 Wrestlers’ Court came into effect whenever someone didn’t follow these unwritten rules in the back.
 There was a judge, usually Undertaker, a prosecution that generally was JBL (although there are quite a few others who filled the role), and a defense that was played by anyone brave enough to back up the accused’s case.
-In Melina’s case, she was convicted of “diva-ism,” which happened to have Booker as one of the prosecutors.
+In Melina’s case, she was convicted of "diva-ism," which happened to have Booker as one of the prosecutors.
 This may explain some of the tense feelings between him and Batista, which led to the brawl.

 Batista, rumored to be having relations with Melina at the time, was hot about the conviction and had some ill feelings towards Booker T. They steered clear of each other for the most part.
-Still, in the setting of the mansion for the promo shoot, it was hard to avoid one another.
+Still, in the mansion setting for the promo shoot, it was hard to avoid one another.
 According to rumor and innuendo, Batista was stirring a lot of the SmackDown! roster the wrong way at the time, acting as though he was the standard and the top star.
 Booker T confronted Batista about the way he was acting.
-One thing led to another, and according to a day-of WWE.com report, a “brutal, bloody, vicious affair” ensued.
+According to a day-of WWE.com report, one thing led to another, and a "brutal, bloody, vicious affair" ensued.

 Want to learn more about Wrestlers’ Court?
 Hit play and follow along with The Pro Wrestling Stories Podcast below!